Algebraic Weaves and Braid Varieties: Holomorphic Symplectic Structure

-The proof of Lemma \ref{lem: form constant} actually shows that the entries of the $D_i$ matrices associated to (opening the crossings for) $\beta$ are quite close to (exponential) Darboux-like coordinates\footnote{The term Darboux-like is used here as the form might not be symplectic at this stage.}, only differing from an exponential Darboux-like chart by a linear change in constant coefficients.
+As emphasized above, the proof of Lemma \ref{lem: form constant} actually shows that the entries of the $D_i$ matrices associated to (opening the crossings for) $\beta$ are exponential pre-Darboux.
 We have now discussed closedness of the 2-form $\omega_{\beta\cdot \Delta^2}$ and its expression in the toric charts $T_{\tau(\beta)}$.
 In order to show that $\omega_{\beta\cdot \Delta^2}$ induces an holomorphic symplectic structure, as stated in Theorem \ref{thm:main1}.(iii), it suffices to show non-degeneracy, which we now address.